nesrak1/UABEA/readme.md

 If you're doing something that requires scripting such as dumping all of the fields from a MonoBehaviour, importing multiple text files or textures, etc. without interacting with the gui, try using [AssetsTools.NET](https://github.com/nesrak1/AssetsTools.NET) instead.
 UABEA can be a good way to figure out how the file is laid out, but the script can be written with AssetsTools.
 If AssetsTools is too complicated, you can also try [UnityPy](https://github.com/K0lb3/UnityPy) which has a simpler api with the cost of supporting less assets.

+## MonoBehaviours

+Many newer Unity games (especially non-pc games) are compiled with il2cpp which means that out of the box, UABEA cannot correctly deserialize any MonoBehaviour scripts.
+This is especially obvious when you export dump and import dump and find the file size much smaller.
+To fix this, dump il2cpp dummy dlls using a tool like [il2cppdumper](https://github.com/Perfare/Il2CppDumper) or [cpp2il](https://github.com/SamboyCoding/Cpp2IL).
+Then, create a folder called Managed in the same directory as the assets file/bundle file you want to open and copy all the dummy dlls generated with the tool you used into that folder.

 ## Differences between UABE and UABEA

 |                                     | UABE           | UABEA                                 |